 - What Is Typography in Web Design?

 Unambiguously placed, web typography is the way fonts are utilized when creating websites.
 Web typography has grown from only having a set of web-safe fonts to designers using practically every legally approved font in their web designs.
+You can also enroll for the latest batch of UI UX Designer Course here.

 Typography and Graphic Design